higherkindness/mu-haskell/rpc/README.md

 sayHello (HelloRequest nm) = return (HelloResponse ("hi, " <> nm))
 ```

-Since you can declare more than once method in a service, you need to join then into a `Server`.
+Since you can declare more than one method in a service, you need to join then into a `Server`.
 You do so by using `(:<|>:)` between each handler and ending the sequence with `H0`.
 In addition to the name of the service, `Server` has an additional parameter which records the types of the handlers.
 Since that list may become quite long, we can ask GHC to write it for us by using the `PartialTypeSignatures` extension and writing an underscore `_` in that position.
 One final observation is that in the code below we are using `ServerIO`, which is an instance of `Server` which allows running `IO` operations.

 ```haskell
 {-# language PartialTypeSignatures #-}